 In 1943 he joined ISR (the Salò Republic, a German puppet state created during the last part of World War II), although he did not embrace its purpose.
 In the same year, he published La Dottrina del Risveglio (The Doctrine of Awakening), an essay on Buddhist asceticism.
 In 1945, while walking in Vienna, he was hit by a blast caused by an aeroplane bomb and lost the use of his legs.
 In 1948, thanks to the International Red Cross, he returned to Italy, where he spent five years in hospital.

 In 1953 he published Gli Uomini e le Rovine (Men among the Ruins), outlining the profile of a state where the non-egalitarian concept of an individual who conforms to his natural dignity is in force.
 In 1958 he wrote Metafisica del Sesso (Metaphysics of Sex), highlighting the magical power of sexuality; in 1961, with Cavalcare la Tigre (Ride the Tiger), he expounds on the actions to be taken to gain dominion over oneself in a world devoid of values.
 In the following years, he continued writing for various newspapers, translating books and receiving friends and curious people.
-After two acute heart failure, in 1968 and 1970, his health deteriorated.
+After two acute heart failures, in 1968 and 1970, his health deteriorated.
 On 11 June 1974, at his work table, he reclined his head and died.
-He was cremated, and part of his ashes scattered on Monte Rosa.
+He was cremated, and part of his ashes was scattered on Monte Rosa.

 - Evola, J. – Il Cammino del Cinabro (The Path of Cinnabar) – Rome 1972